Kostermanthus heteropetalus

 Kostermanthus heteropetalus is a tree in the family Chrysobalanaceae.
 The specific epithet heteropetalus is from the Greek meaning 'uneven or unequal petals'.

 Description

 Kostermanthus heteropetalus grows up to 35 m tall with a trunk diameter of up to 2 m.
 The fissured bark is grey-brown.
 The flowers are pink, tinged white.
 The ovoid fruits measure up to 4 cm long.

 Distribution and habitat

 Kostermanthus heteropetalus grows naturally in Sumatra, Peninsular Malaysia, Borneo, the Philippines and Sulawesi.
-Its habitat is mixed dipterocarp forests from sea-level to 500 m altitude.
+Its habitat is mixed dipterocarp forests from sea-level to 500 m elevation.